-The DANB GC exam committee created an initial task list at their September 2013 meeting.
-The RHS exam committee reviewed and edited the initial GC exam committee list of RHS tasks via webinar.
+The RHS exam committee reviewed and edited the RHS tasks.
 The final task list was presented for comments and edits to all current SMEs serving on a DANB exam committee to ensure no radiological-related tasks were missing from the survey.
-The RHS exam committee comprises CDA certificants, dentists and specialists in dental radiation and safety.
+The RHS exam committee includes CDA certificants, dentists and specialists in dental radiation and safety.